 If you want to amplify the parental leave benefit, you could also offer child care as a perk for working parents.
 Some companies provide child care stipends or even create on-site daycare centers for their employees.

-On average, American workers stay late 2.5 days a week.
+On average, American workers stay late 2.5 days a week, whether in their home or company office.
 Most of the time, workers stay late because they feel pressured to do so.
 While this time may add to some extra money in your pocket, it makes you lose out on family time, sleep, and time to create healthy meals.
 Working late is an intense strain on work/life balance.

 Creating a balance between work and life is the best way for your employees to come to work each day feeling refreshed.
 Try to keep an eye on employees who are continuously burning the midnight oil, instill out-of-office policies, and work with your employees to understand how you can create a healthier work/life balance for them.